Tuning Language Models by Mixture-of-Depths Ensemble: Abstract

 \section{Abstract}

-Transformer-based Large Language Models (LLMs) traditionally rely on final-layer loss for training and final-layer representations for predictions, potentially overlooking the predictive power embedded in intermediate layers.
-Surprisingly, we find that focusing training efforts on these intermediate layers can yield training losses comparable to those of final layers, with complementary test-time performance.
-We introduce a novel tuning framework, \textit{Mixture-of-Depths} (MoD), which trains late layers as ensembles contributing to the final logits through learned routing weights.
-With the auxiliary distillation loss and additional normalization modules, we ensure that the outputs of the late layers adapt to language modeling.
-Our MoD framework, which can be integrated with any existing tuning method, shows consistent improvement on various language modelling tasks.
-Furthermore, by replacing traditional trainable modules with MoD, our approach achieves similar performance with significantly fewer trainable parameters, demonstrating the potential of leveraging predictive power from intermediate representations during training.
+Transformer-based Large Language Models (LLMs) traditionally rely on final-layer loss for finetuning and final-layer representations for predictions, potentially overlooking the predictive power embedded in late layers.
+Interpretability tools such as the logit lens show that late-layer representations already carry largely formed, task-relevant predictions; here we ask whether that observation can be turned into an actionable training signal.
+We find that focusing tuning effort on these layers can yield losses comparable to those of the final layer, with complementary test-time behaviour.
+Building on this, we introduce a tuning framework, \textit{Mixture-of-Depths Ensemble} (MoDE), which treats the late layers as an ensemble that contributes to the final logits through learned routing weights.
+MoDE can be applied on top of any existing tuning method (e.g.\ LoRA) and, in our experiments, modestly improves reasoning performance at a small parameter overhead.
+We present MoDE as a mechanism study showing that late-layer logits can be made directly useful for tuning, and that they can substitute for substantially larger trainable modules with comparable performance.